sarthaknirula/ThalesCrypto/README.md

 # Thales Crypto

-Thales Crypto is a desktop application built with **Python** and **PySide6** that provides modern cryptographic utilities through a clean graphical interface.
+Thales Crypto is a desktop application built with **Python** and **PySide6** that provides cryptographic utilities through a clean graphical interface.
 The project focuses on modular architecture, separation of concerns, and extensibility.
-It also includes the foundation of an AI-powered assistant that will help users understand and perform cryptographic operations.
+It also includes an AI-powered assistant that helps users understand and perform cryptographic workflows through the existing application services.

 > **Project Status:** 🚧 Under Active Development